-Many colleges and universities provide military transfer credit for military experience, and the partnership between ACE and DoD reviews military training and experience in order to recommend appropriate course credit to member schools.
-ACE assists service members and veterans by educating schools on how to best provide college credit for military experience and training.
+The partnership between ACE and DoD reviews military training in order to recommend appropriate course credit to member schools.
+ACE educates schools on how to best provide college credit for military experience and training.

-- Save Money – An average college course can cost you over $100 per credit, not to mention study materials.
+- Save Money – An average college course can cost you an average of $550 per credit, not to mention study materials.
 Through this program you pay nothing and it can save you valuable GI Bill funds.

 - Save Time – College courses can take on average three to six hours per week over a 3 to 6-month period.
 With minimal time investment, you can save months towards obtaining your degree.